 My mother died when I was two, and then an abusive stepmother raised me.

 I have worked with Benita Esposito for 10 months.
-I have done both personal counseling as well as incredible couples counseling with my husband.
 I’m so grateful that I accepted her invitation to attend a Deep Emotional Healing Retreat that included breathwork.
 I was apprehensive.
 It seemed a little unnerving to not have control over the outcome, or know what would come up during breathwork, but I enrolled anyway because I trusted Benita.

 I’ve had a life-long insecure attachment style that has impacted all my relationships, including my marriage of 17 years.
 One psychotherapist suggested that I do a year of CBT (cognitive behavioral talk therapy) and start on an anti-depressant.
 I knew deep in my soul that what I needed was healing on an emotional level.

 My birth mother died when I was barely two years old and my father remarried four and a half months later.
 I had been the third of four in my family, and then overnight I had three older step siblings, so I became number six of seven.
 My birth mother was very sick during my first two years of life, and she also had another young baby.
 So you can imagine that getting individual loving attention from her might have been challenging.
 I was often cared for by aunts and grandparents before my birth mother passed away.